 - 2 cups flour

-- 8 oz white chocolate or vanilla candy coating
+- 8 ounces white chocolate or vanilla candy coating

 - 1 teaspoon Nielsen-Massey Pure Peppermint Extract